-Figure 36 - Motivating Governance
+Figure 35 - Motivating Governance

-An organizational domain such as an enterprise is made up of participants who may be individuals or strategy should be consistent with the goals of the participants; otherwise, the business strategy would impossible.
+An organizational domain such as an enterprise is made up of participants who may be individuals or groups of individuals forming smaller organizational units within the enterprise.
+The overall business strategy should be consistent with the goals of the participants; otherwise, the business strategy would not provide value to the participants and governance towards those ends becomes difficult if not impossible.
 This is not to say that an instance of governance simultaneously satisfies all the goals of all the participants; rather, the goals of any governance instance must sufficiently satisfy a useful subset of each participant's goals so as to provide value and ensure the cooperation of all the participants.

-necessary to realize the goals which it is attempting to satisfy.
+A policy is the formal characterization of the conditions and constraints that governance deems as necessary to realize the goals which it is attempting to satisfy.
 Policy may identify required conditions or actions or may prescribe limitations or other constraints on permitted conditions or actions.
-For example, material.
+For example, a policy may prescribe that safeguards must be in place to prevent unauthorized access to sensitive material.
 It may also prohibit use of computers for activities unrelated to the specified work assignment.
+Policy is made operational through the promulgation and implementation of Rules and Regulations (as defined in section 5.1.2.3).